-GARDASIL®9, manufactured by Merck & Co., Inc., is a vaccine approved for use in females and males ages 9 to 26.
+GARDASIL®9, manufactured by Merck & Co., Inc., is the human papillomavirus (“HPV”) vaccine approved for use in females and males ages 9 to 26.
+Updated guidelines indicate that HPV may be recommended, in some cases, for adults up to 45 years of age.
 The GARDASIL®9 vaccine is a 9-valent vaccine (HPV-9).
 It is called a 9-valent vaccine because it protects against nine HPV types: 6, 11, 16, 18, 31, 33, 45, 52, 58.
 The GARDASIL® vaccine can be administered in a 2-dose or 3-dose series, depending on the age of the recipient.

 It is believed the HPV vaccine creates an antibody response that is capable of protecting a person against infection.
 The HPV vaccine uses virus-like particles (VLP) to produce an immune response.
 They are not infectious, because they lack DNA.
 However, these VLPs can attach to cells and stimulate the immune system to produce antibodies that can prevent the complete papillomavirus, in future encounters, from infecting cells.
 Although HPV vaccines can help prevent future HPV infection, they do not help eliminate existing HPV infections.